clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ./ScvpScriptGenerator --pkits_p384_folder /<path>/PKITS_P256/Renamed
 --output_folder /<path>/GSTP --want_back BestCertPath --want_back RevocationInfo
 ```
 The resulting output will be a set of scripts, as listed below.
 For the MFPKI and each PKITSv2 edition, a script targeting the default SCVP validation policy will be emitted both with and without trust anchor inclusion in the request for each SCVP profile type.
-PDTS will receive similar, except no batch scripts are emitted for PDTS.
+PDTS will receive similar<!--Receive similar what?-->, except no batch scripts are emitted for PDTS.
 Similarly, for the MFPKI and each PKITSv2 edition, a script targeting a non-default SCVP validation policy will be emitted for each profile type.
-PDTS will receive similar, except no batch script is emitted.
-Fifty-one scripts are generated in total.
+PDTS will receive similar<!--Receive similar what?-->, except no batch script is emitted.
+Fifty-one scripts are generated in total:

 *	MFPKI_DEFAULT_OMIT_TA_batch.sh
 *	MFPKI_DEFAULT_OMIT_TA_lightweight.sh